dinhphuc/dinhphuc/README.md

 ------------
 ⚡ Quote:
-**Life is short, and it is up to you to make it sweet.**
+**Determination is doing what needs to be done even when you don't feel like doing it.**

-Sarah Louise Delany
+Anonymous